mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-As you see, `RealmMovieService` requires another `MovieService` instance when it
+As you can see, `RealmMovieService`'s initializer requires another `MovieService`
-is created.
-What is up with that?
+instance.
+Why is that?

 `RealmMovieService` is a so called `decorator`, which uses a base implementation
-of the protocol that itself implements (in this case `MovieService`), and builds
-its own behavior on top of the base implementation's behavior.
+of a protocol it implements, to extend the base implementation with its on logic.

-In this case, `baseService` will be an `AlamofireMovieService` instance, but the
+In this case, our `baseService` is an `AlamofireMovieService`, but the decorator
-`RealmMovieService` does not care about the logic of the base service.
-It simply
+shouldn't care about how the base service works, just what the protocol promises.
-uses it, then saves any data it gets into a Realm database.

 In this case, `RealmMovieService` will try to get data from the database, but at
 the same time, it will also try to get data from the base service.
 When the base
-service calls the completion, `RealmMovieService` saves any data it receives.
-It
+service completes, `RealmMovieService` saves any data it receives.
+It then calls
-then calls its own completion block to notify the original caller about the data.
+the incoming completion block, to notify its caller about the new data.

 `Disclaimer:` This is an intentionally simple design. `RealmMovieService` always
 loads data from the database **and** from the base service.
 In a real app, you'd
-probably do best in adding additional logic to check if calling the base service
+probably have some logic to determine if calling the base service is needed.
-is really needed.

 # Step 13 - Put Realm into action